tudorboghitoiu-ui/detect_capillaries_and_arterioles/README.md

 ### Batch processing

 To process every Z-stack in a folder, open Fiji's **Process > Batch > Macro...** dialog, point it at your input folder, and paste the macro into the script box.
-Set the output directory in the macro configuration (`CFG_QC_DIR`) so it doesn't prompt repeatedly.
+Set the output directory in the macro configuration (`CFG_QC_OUTPUT_DIR`) so it doesn't prompt repeatedly.

-For unattended runs that should not prompt for paths, hardcode `CFG_QC_DIR` to an absolute path in Section 1 of the configuration block.
+For unattended runs that should not prompt for paths, hardcode `CFG_QC_OUTPUT_DIR` to an absolute path in Section 1 of the configuration block.

 ### Validation mode

-Setting `CFG_VALIDATION_MODE = 1` in the configuration block enables export of binary masks for each compartment alongside the QC image.
+Setting `CFG_VALIDATION_MODE = true` in the configuration block enables export of binary masks for each compartment alongside the QC image.
 These can be loaded into a separate annotation tool to compute spatial overlap statistics (precision, recall, IoU) against manual ground truth.
 Validation mode roughly doubles processing time and disk usage; leave it disabled for routine analysis.

 ---

 ## Configuration

-The macro's behaviour is controlled by approximately 110 `CFG_*` variables at the top of the file, organised into ten numbered sections.
+The macro's behaviour is controlled by 113 `CFG_*` variables at the top of the file, organised into ten numbered sections.
 Most users will only ever change Section 2 (channel assignment).

 ### Section 2 — channel assignment (the only section most users will touch)